 An article based on my dissertation research has been accepted for publication in the Journal of Muslim Minority Affairs.
-I have published an article in the June 2014 edition of WZB Mitteilungen (WZB's Research Quarterly), and I have a forthcoming book chapter on the Turkish diaspora in Europe.
+I have published an article in the June 2014 edition of WZB Mitteilungen (WZB's Research Quarterly), and I have a forthcoming book chapter on the Alevi diaspora in Europe.
 In addition, I have written opinion pieces on immigration politics in Hürriyet Daily News.
 Between Fall 2009 and Spring 2014, I served as a Teaching Assistant for courses on Democratization, Immigration Politics, European Politics, Social Movements, American Government, and Latin American Politics in the Department of Government.
 Since August 2014, I have been teaching American Government.